High Harmonic Generation by Bright Squeezed Vacuum: Bright squeezed vacuum as a driver of high harmonic generation

-Although HHG essentially relies on the quantum properties of the matter, the intense light field driving it is usually considered to be classical (Fig.~\ref{fig1}(a)).
-Hitherto, there have been no experiments employing quantum states of light for driving HHG.
-Meanwhile, recent works reveal quantum-optical features in the radiation of both high harmonics~\cite{Gorlach2020,sloan2023entangling, yi2024generation} and the driver as a result of generating them~\cite{Tsatrafyllis2017, Tsatrafyllis2019, Lewenstein2021}.
+Despite the wide range of experimental conditions under which it has been observed and its many applications, HHG has been described mainly in semiclassical terms.
+A precise description of HHG depends on the quantum properties of matter (e.g., solid crystals or gas molecules).
+However, the intense light field driving HHG is usually considered to be classical.
+Meanwhile, recent works have revealed quantum-optical features of the high harmonics~\cite{Gorlach2020,sloan2023entangling, yi2024generation,Stammer2024} and of their driving field following their generation~\cite{Tsatrafyllis2017, Tsatrafyllis2019, Lewenstein2021}.
 Still, all these works deal with the HHG from classical (coherent) pulses of light.
-The use of quantum light for pumping HHG has been considered theoretically~\cite{Gorlach2023, EvenTzur2023} but not realized up to now since HHG requires intensities on the order of $1\hbox{ TW}\ \hbox{cm}^{-2}$, or photon numbers about $10^{13}$ at a timescale of tens of femtoseconds, which so far were inaccessible for quantum state engineering.
+The use of quantum light for driving HHG has been considered theoretically~\cite{Gorlach2023, EvenTzur2023} but not realized, since HHG requires intensities on the order of $1\hbox{ TW}\ \hbox{cm}^{-2}$, or photon numbers about $10^{13}$, in a short pulse of just tens of femtoseconds or shorter.
+Such extreme conditions have remained so far inaccessible for quantum state engineering.
 Indeed, quantum states of light produced in quantum optics typically contain only a few photons per mode.
-A macroscopic quantum state can be obtained by adding a strong coherent component to a squeezed vacuum \cite{Vahlbruch2016} or to a single photon \cite{Bruno2013, Lvovsky2013}, but even in this case, most of the energy is contained in the classical part \cite{LAGHAOUT201596}.
+Macroscopic quantum states can be obtained by adding a strong coherent component to a squeezed vacuum \cite{Vahlbruch2016} or to a single photon \cite{Bruno2013, Lvovsky2013}, but even in this case, most of the energy is contained in the classical part \cite{LAGHAOUT201596}.